agomezmartin/internationalization/assets/django/template_expressions/README.md

 ```
 Placeholders are created within the blocktranslate block, **before** the equals sign, then they are used as variables in the sentence itself.

-After executing the **makemessages** command, this example will be extracted to the language-specific PO file for translation as below:
+After executing the **makemessages** command, this example will be extracted to the language-specific PO file for translation:

 ``` PO
 msgid "Page %(number)s of %(total)s"